treeverse/lakeFS/design/open/hard-delete.md

 ### Base assumptions

 The following assumptions are required in all the suggested proposals:
-1. Copy operation requires to be changed and implemented is full copy.
+1. Copy operation requires to be changed and implemented is full copy. (*irrelevant for suggestion no.3)
 2. lakeFS is not responsible for retention of data outside the repository path (data ingest)
-3. An online solution is not bulletproof, and will require a complementary external solution to handle edge cases
+3. An online solution is not bulletproof, and will require a complementary external solution to handle edge cases as well as existing uncommitted garbage.

 ## 1. Write staged data directly to object store on a defined path